jrroosevelt/VS2PCG/Card clarifications G-L.md

 Note that when he uses his Take Over the World power, it will trigger his Boss Battle effects for each Location that appears.

 ^(Source: Rule insert)

+# The Kollector
+^CardNumber: ^MKE-040

+*Set: Mortal Kombat 11*

+When an enemy player pays Kano or Kollector recruit points, those points just go away.
+Kano and the Kollector don't get to do anything with them.

+^(Source: Rule Insert)

 # [Kraven the Hunter](http://vs.tcgbrowser.com/images/cards/big/SYN-002.jpg) (MC)
 ^CardNumber: ^SYN-002